daniel5151/ts7200/README.md

 - LLE emulation of all TS-7200 hardware (e.g: to support "cold boots" directly into Redboot)
     - Most of the devices on the board aren't used by the CS 452 kernel, so emulating / stubbing them out just to get Redboot working isn't a great use of our time.
-- Accurate CPU performance
+- Totally Accurate CPU performance
-    - The emulated CPU runs as fast as it can, and it's performance will vary based on which machine you run the emulator on.
+    - The emulated CPU runs as fast as the host system lets it, so performance will vary based on which machine you run the emulator on.
-    - _Note:_ Timers are implemented using the system clock, and do the Right Thing no matter how fast the host system is.
+    - _Note:_ Timers are implemented using the system clock, and will do the Right Thing no matter how fast the host system is.
 - Train emulation
     - You mean you want me to write a physics simulator for virtual trains?
 Hahahaha, yeah... no.
     - _Update:_ Looks like someone else was crazy enough to actually attempt doing this!
-Check out the [MarklinSim](https://github.com/Martin1994/MarklinSim) project.
-With a bit of bash-glue, you should be able to hook it up to `ts7200`!
+Check out the [MarklinSim](https://github.com/Martin1994/MarklinSim) project!